odersky/sips/drafts/inlinemacros.md

 selectors and inline patterns.
 While useful, this would be much harder to spec and implement than conditionals.

-Inline expressions are rewritten "outside in", that is, in call by name mode.

 3. A field selection of an inline class with an inline argument selects the argument: E.g., `new C(42).x` rewrites to `42`.

+Inline expressions are rewritten "outside in".

 ## Inline Default Arguments

-A default argument for any method may be marked `inline`.
-In that case, the argument expression is supplied directly at the call site instead of being packed in a default method.
+A default argument for an effectively final method may be marked `inline`.
+In that case, the argument expression is supplied directly at the call site, If the method does not override any other method, the usual generation of a "default method" can be omitted.

 Example: Given

-     def foo(x: Int)(y: Int = inline x + 1) = ...
+     final def foo(x: Int)(y: Int = inline x + 1) = ...

 Then `foo(0)()` expands to `foo(0)(0 + 1)`